tsuyoshicho/night-and-day/README.md

 # night-and-day

-A Vim plugin to automatically switch between a "day theme" and "night theme".
+A Vim plugin to automatically switch between a 'day theme' and 'night theme'.

 In order to use this plugin, **two dependencies must be installed**: